All Quick Reads

 Assets = Use of funds

-Both sides of the balance sheet are always the same.
-This is not a coincidence, but the basic principle of double-entry bookkeeping.
-All assets are financed either by equity or by external capital.
+Both sides of the balance sheet are always equal.
+This is not a coincidence - it is the fundamental principle of double-entry bookkeeping.
+Every asset is financed either through equity or borrowed capital.

-If your balance sheet doesn't add up, something is wrong.
+If your balance sheet does not balance, something is wrong.

 Why are assets and liabilities so important?

-The balance sheet doesn't just show you figures.
-It shows you the structure of your company.
+The balance sheet shows more than just numbers.
+It reveals the structure of your business.

-Anyone who understands assets and liabilities can make well-founded business decisions.
+Anyone who understands assets and liabilities can make better-informed business decisions.
+Even more transparency comes from professional controlling and reporting, which regularly analyses and structures your balance sheet.

 Common mistakes when understanding

-• Equity is not understood as part of liabilities
+• Not understanding that equity is part of liabilities

-• The balance sheet structure is ignored during the analysis
+• Ignoring the balance sheet structure during analysis

 These misunderstandings often lead to incorrect conclusions about stability or liquidity.